My Native Deodorant Review – Is their Coconut & Vanilla bar the best natural deodorant?

 Native also offers rotating seasonal scents, such as Aloe & Eucalyptus, Yuzu & Orange Blossom, and Rosé, as well as a Custom option—answer a few questions about your personality and Native will formulate a fragrance just for you!
 They also offer sample packs featuring trial sizes of different scents.

-Note: I tested Native’s original Coconut & Vanilla deodorant, which contains baking soda (an ingredient that can irritate sensitive skin).
+Note: I tested Native’s original Coconut & Vanilla deodorant, which contains baking soda (an ingredient that can cause skin irritation for those with sensitive skin).
 If you have sensitive skin, you can find the baking-soda-free version (and other sensitive skin scents) in their Sensitive Collection.

 Ingredients: Caprylic/Capric Triglyceride (Fractionated Coconut Oil), Tapioca Starch, Ozokerite (Earth Wax), Sodium Bicarbonate (Baking Soda), Magnesium Hydroxide, Cocos Nucifera Oil (Coconut Oil), Cyclodextrin, Butyrospermum Parkii Butter (Shea Butter), Dextrose, Lactobacillus Acidophilus (Probiotics)